-Base Salary: Our management team has been assembled to lead a growth company that will expand significantly in size and complexity over time.
+Base Salary : Our management team has been assembled to lead a growth company that will expand significantly in size and complexity over time.
 We believe that the base salary component should be in the third quartile of our competitive benchmarks when those benchmarks are size adjusted (through regression analysis) to our current revenue size.
 By positioning the base salary somewhat above the median for similarly sized businesses we have been able to attract talent that has the ability to grow and lead a much larger business in the near future.
-For 2007, we elected to increase the salaries for the executive officers by 3.5%.
-While this action is somewhat below inflation trend for executive salaries, according to Hewitt Associates market surveys, it is consistent with our practice for our non-executive management group.
+For 2008, we elected to increase the salaries for the executive officers and management by 3.5% after evaluating market surveys by Hewitt.

 Annual Incentive Bonus: Our TEOs' annual incentive bonus opportunity also reflects a third quartile position.
-The annual incentive bonus for TEOs is based on attaining specific annual performance targets such as the net income targets determined by the Board, as adjusted positively or negatively for one-time items.
-For 2007, the amount of the potential bonus was tied to the achievement of a net income target of \$43.34 million (based on the Company's budgeted net income established by the Compensation Committee), adjusted (as approved by the Compensation Committee) for acquisitions and one-time items which occurred during the year to a target of \$44.5 million.
+The annual incentive bonus for TEOs is based on attaining specific annual performance targets such as the net income targets determined by the Board, as adjusted positively or negatively for one-time items, and cash flow targets.
+For 2008, the amount of the potential bonus was 80% tied to the achievement of a net income target of \$49.66 million (based on the Company's budgeted net income established by the Compensation Committee), adjusted (as approved by the Compensation Committee) for acquisitions and one-time items.
+For 2008, 20% of the potential bonus was tied to the achievement of an operating cash flow target of \$57.05 million.
 We do not otherwise use discretion in determining the amount of bonus paid to TEOs.
-We consider the market expectations of our competitors in setting our budget with targets reflecting performance that exceeds the expected performance of our peer group.
+We consider the market expectations of the Comparator Group in setting our budget with targets reflecting performance that exceeds the expected performance of our peer group.
 Our goal is to provide meaningful yet challenging goals relative to the expected performance of our peer group.
-In establishing final goals, the Committee strives to ensure that the targets are consistent with the strategic goals set by the Board, and that the goals set are sufficiently ambitious so as to provide meaningful results, but with an opportunity to exceed targets if performance exceeds expectations.
+In establishing goals, the Committee strives to ensure that the targets are consistent with the strategic goals set by the Board, and that the goals set are sufficiently ambitious so as to provide meaningful results, but with an opportunity to exceed targets if performance exceeds expectations.
 We believe the annual incentive bonus keeps management focused on attaining strong near term financial performance.
-The 2007 annual incentive bonus for the TEOs was awarded as follows:
+The 2008 annual incentive bonus opportunity for the TEOs was awarded as follows:

-Minimum Target Maximum Sam K. Reed Chief Executive Officer \$ 0 \$803,500 \$1,607,000 David B. Vermulen Chief Operating Officer \$ 0 \$428,800 \$ 857,600 Dennis F. Riordan Chief Financial Officer \$ 0 \$217,500 \$ 435,000 Thomas E. O'Neill Chief Administrative Officer \$ 0 \$225,000 \$ 450,000 Harry J. Walsh Senior Vice President of Operations \$ 0 \$225,000 \$ 450,000
+Minimum Target Maximum Sam K. Reed Chief Executive Officer \$ 0 \$832,000 \$1,664,000 David B. Vermulen Chief Operating Officer \$ 0 \$444,000 \$ 888,000 Dennis F. Riordan Chief Financial Officer \$ 0 \$233,100 \$ 466,200 Thomas E. O'Neill Chief Administrative Officer \$ 0 \$233,100 \$ 466,200 Harry J. Walsh Senior Vice President and President of Bay Valley Foods \$ 0 \$233,100 \$ 466,200

-TEOs begin to earn amounts under the plan upon achievement of 90% of the net income target ratably up to the achievement of targeted payment upon the full achievement of 100% of the net income target.
-In addition, a TEO can earn 200% of the targeted payment if 110% or more of the targeted net income is achieved.
-In 2007, after adjusting for one-time items, we attained \$42.7 million in net income or 96% of the net income target which resulted in a 60% of target payment under the annual incentive plan.
+TEOs begin to earn amounts under the plan upon achievement of 90% of the net income and operating cash flow targets ratably up to the achievement of targeted payment upon the full achievement of 100% of the net income and operating cash flow targets.
+In addition, a TEO can earn 200% of the targeted payment if 110% or more of the targeted net income and operating cash flow is achieved.
+In 2008, after adjusting for one-time items, we attained \$50 million in net income or 100.7% of the net income target, \$145.2 million of the cash flow or 255% of the cash flow target which together resulted in a 125.6% of target payment under the annual incentive plan.